Firstyear/prd-blog/2016/07/18/block_chain_for_identity_management.rst

 Glossary
 ========

 First, lets start with some terms.
-The most apparent thing is this discussion was a clear lack of understanding of Authentication systems and what is involved in them.
+The most apparent thing in this discussion was a clear lack of understanding of Authentication systems and what is involved in them.

 * Identity: The representation of "something or someone" in a system.
 * Identifier: This maps a name or id to an identity.